-The CSP accepts comments regarding this CPS addressed to: "Citizen CA" p/a CERTIPOST, 1000 Brussels Centre Monnaie.
+The "Citizen CA" accepts comments regarding this CPS addressed to: "Citizen CA" p/a CERTIPOST, Quai de Willebroeck 22, B-1000 Brussels

 This CPS complies with the formal requirements of Internet Engineering Task Force (IETF) RFC 2527, version 12 July 2001 with regard to format and content.
 While certain section titles are included according to the structure of RFC 2527, the topic may not necessarily apply in the implementation of the certification services of the "Citizen CA".
 Such sections are denoted as "Section not applicable".
 Minor editorial changes of RFC 2527 prescriptions have been inserted in this CPS to better adapt the structure of RFC 2527 to the needs of this application domain.